Arthur R. Wilson: World War II

 Following the Japanese Attack on Pearl Harbor, Wilson was promoted to the temporary rank of colonel on December 24, 1941, and ordered back to the War Department General Staff.
-He was promoted to the temporary rank of brigadier general on January 22, 1942, and sailed with the first waves of American troops to the Southwest Pacific.
-As quartermaster general, South West Pacific Area Command, he assisted in working out a vital lend-lease agreement with the top officials of the Australian government.
+He was promoted to the temporary rank of brigadier general in January 1942, and sailed with the first waves of American troops to the Southwest Pacific.
+As chief quartermaster and assistant chief of staff, G-4, United States Army Forces in Australia, his mission was to "infuse vigor into all supply activities in Australia".

-Wilson returned to the United States in June 1942 and then embarked for Europe as Commanding general, Services of Supply, Western Task Force.
-He held that assignment during the Operation Torch, an Anglo–American invasion of French North Africa in November 1942 and was responsible for the administration of the Corps of Engineers, Signal Corps, Ordnance Department, Quartermaster Corps, Chemical Corps, Medical Corps and the Transportation Corps.

-By the beginning of January 1943, Wilson was appointed Commanding General, Atlantic & Mediterranean Base Sections, U.S. North African Theater of Operations and was responsible for the administration of supplies during the combat operations in that areas and held that command during the Allied invasion of Sicily in July–August 1943.
+Wilson returned to the United States in June 1942 and then embarked for Europe as Commanding general, Services of Supply, Western Task Force during the Operation Torch, the Anglo–American invasion of French North Africa in November 1942.
+By the beginning of January 1943, Wilson was appointed Commanding General, Atlantic and Mediterranean Base Sections, U.S. North African Theater of Operations, and was responsible for the administration of supplies during the combat operations in that areas, and during the Allied invasion of Sicily in July–August 1943.
 Wilson was decorated with Legion of Merit for his service in 1942–1943.
 He was promoted to the temporary rank of major general on January 13, 1944.